decarialeonardo/search-app-angular/README.md

 `git clone https://github.com/decarialeonardo/search-app-angular.git`

 Open a console and cd into your project folder and run `npm install`.

+Check that your favorite editor has the Typescript version >= 4.2.

 After the installation of all the npm dependencies.
 Run `npm run start` for a dev server.